Darkstar1975/riftx-music/README.md

 3. The Cure is Ours

-4. Open Source
+4. open source

+5. The Patch

-5. 404: Nexus Not Found (selected for the DEF CON 33 official soundtrack)
+6. 404: Nexus Not Found (selected for the DEF CON 33 official soundtrack)

+7. Blue Team

+8. Red Team

+9. Botnet

+10. Cyber Awarness Protocol

+11. The Field

+12. Fallback Mode

+13. Whispers of the Darknet

+14. Silent Harvest

+15. Signals of #2600

 ---